Welcome to the World of Dental Ethics 🦷

 Caught in a Dilemma?
 Here's Your Dental Ethics Survival Guide

-Imagine you're a dental professional, teetering on the edge of an ethical predicament.
-The path you take can either bolster your professional integrity or smear your reputation.
-How should you traverse this challenging landscape?
-This is where the wisdom of dental ethical decision making comes into play.
+So, you're a dental professional, standing on the precipice of an ethical dilemma.
+The path you choose can either reinforce your professional integrity or tarnish your reputation.
+How do you navigate this tricky terrain?
+Well, my dear reader, this is where the art of dental ethical decision making comes into play.

 Imagine this scenario: you've got a patient who insists on a treatment that you, as a seasoned professional, deem unnecessary or even potentially harmful.
 It's a classic case of patient autonomy vs professional autonomy, one of the most common ethical dilemmas in dentistry.
 What do you do?
 Do you acquiesce to the patient's demands, or do you stand your ground, risking a potential conflict?